A quantitative Carleman estimate for second order elliptic operators: Main result

 and $d_1$, $d_2$, and $d_3$ are constants depending only on $\elliptic_1$, $\elliptic_2$, and the dimension $d$. \end{theorem} The constants $d_1$, $d_2$ and $d_3$ are given explicitly in \cite{BorisovTV}.
 Note that the exponent in \eqref{eq:definition-csfuc} can be interpreted as an estimate on the vanishing order as studied in \cite{DonnellyF-88,Kukavica-98}.
 The obtained estimate of vanishing order and its dependence on ellipticity and Lipschitz parameters originates from the particular form of our Carleman estimate, including $C$, $\alpha_0$, $w$, and the cubic behaviour of $\alpha$.

 Certainly, Theorem~\ref{thm:BTV} can be proven by using the Carleman estimate \eqref{eq:EV03} of \cite{EscauriazaV-03}.
 However, then Assumption \eqref{ass:samplingG=1} would involve some function of $\kappa$ and $\Xi$.
 Since $\kappa$ and $\Xi$ itself are abstract functions of $\elliptic_1$ and $\elliptic_2$, it would be not clear if the corresponding Assumption~\eqref{ass:samplingG=1} is ever satisfied.
-Moreover, in \cite{EscauriazaV-03} no monotonicity condition on $\kappa$ and $\Xi$ is given.
-For this reason, it is even not possible to verify the corresponding Assumption \eqref{ass:samplingG=1} by choosing $\elliptic_1$ and $\elliptic_2$ sufficiently small. \end{remark}
+Moreover, in \cite{EscauriazaV-03} neither a monotonicity nor a continuity property of $\kappa$ and $\Xi$ is established.
+Thus even for operators with variable coefficients which are arbitrary close to the Laplacian, it is not possible to use solely the Carleman estimate of \cite{EscauriazaV-03} to ensure an estimate like \eqref{ass:samplingG=1}.
+For this reason, it is even not possible to verify the corresponding Assumption \eqref{ass:samplingG=1} by choosing $\elliptic_1$ and $\elliptic_2$ sufficiently small. \end{remark} \begin{remark} Our result gives rise to a uniform Carleman estimate for a certain class of elliptic operators given precisely in terms of ellipticity and Lipschitz constants.
+More precisely, fix $\hat\elliptic_1\geq1$ and $\hat\elliptic_2 , \hat b , \hat c > 0$, $\rho > 0$ and denote by $\mathcal L$ the class of elliptic operators of the form \eqref{eq:operator} for which \begin{enumerate}[(i)] \item the ellipticity and Lipschitz constant on $B_\rho$ are bounded by $\hat \elliptic_1$ and $\hat \elliptic_2$, and \item the coefficient functions $b$ and $c$ satisfy $\lVert b \rVert_\infty \leq \hat b$ and $\lVert c \rVert_\infty \leq \hat c$. \end{enumerate} Then, by monotonicity we can apply our result uniformly for all $L \in \mathcal L$ with, e.g., $\mu = 34 d \hat\elliptic_1^{11/2} \hat\elliptic_2 \rho$.
+In particular, there are constants $\tilde\alpha_0$ and $\tilde C$, depending only on $d$, $\hat \elliptic_1$, $\hat \elliptic_2$, $\hat b$, $\hat c$ and $\rho$, and a function $w = w_{\rho , \mu}:\RR^d \to [0,\infty)$, such that \eqref{eq:main_result} holds for all elliptic operators in $L \in \mathcal L$. \end{remark}